annaolvera/annaolvera/README.md

 - 👋 Hi, I’m @annaolvera
 - 👀 I’m interested in MCU and spending time with my family
-- 🌱 I’m currently learning Power BI and Applied Cybersecurity
+- 🌱 I’m currently learning System Administration and Computer Networks
 - 💞️ I’m looking to collaborate on all the computer science things.
 - 📫 How to reach me...